Henry and Leigh Bienen School of Music

 Bachelor of Music (BMus)

 Courses of study leading to the bachelor of music degree include majors in piano, strings, voice, winds and percussion, jazz, music cognition, music composition, music education, musicology, and music theory.
-Candidates for the degree of bachelor of music must complete 50–53.5 units, depending on the minimum number of courses required for their major.
+Candidates for the degree of bachelor of music must complete a minimum of 48 units.
 For bachelor of music degree requirements, see the program page specific to the area of study.

 Bachelor of Arts in Music (BAMus) and Bachelor of Science in Music (BSMus)